SNU-sunday/fisspy/README.md

     conda config --append channels conda-forge

+### <span style="color: red">Option 1)</span> Using Mamba
-The easy way to install the FISSPy is:
+We recommend you use the mamba to install the FISSpy:

+    mamba install fisspy

+If you don't have mamba you can download the mamba using the conda:

+    conda install -n base conda-libmamba-solver
+    conda install mamba --solver=libmamba

+After installing the mamba you can download the FISSpy using the previous command.

+### <span style="color: red">Option 2)</span> Using Conda
+Sometimes an old version of the conda has some errors and takes lots of time to download the FISSpy.
+If then we recommend you use the mamba instead See [Option 1](#option-1-using-mamba).

     conda install fisspy

+### <span style="color: red">Option 3)</span> Using PyPI
+If you failed to download the FISSpy using the above options, you can download the FISSpy using PyPI, but it is not the recommended method.

+    pip install fisspy

 Tutorials
 ---------
-You can see the tutorials for the FISSPy on [here](http://fiss.snu.ac.kr/fisspy/).
+You can see the tutorials for the FISSpy on [here](http://fiss.snu.ac.kr/fisspy/).